Industries

 The API will return the 10 closest cells within a 25-mile radius if you pass a location to the storm cells endpoint:

 The API will return "no data available" if no storm cells are found within 25 miles of the location.
-The location can be a city, state, US zip code, coordinate or any of the other supported place formats.
+The location can be a city, state, US zip code, coordinates, or other supported place formats.

 To extend the radius of the search to 50 miles, we can add radius=50miles to the query: